EGI-Federation/cloud-info-provider/README.md

 The cloud-provider depends on PyYAML, which is already included as a dependency for binary packages and when installing from source.

-For running the cloud-provider in a production environment you will probably need:
+For running the cloud-provider in a production environment with a BDII you will probably need:
  - bdii (available in Ubuntu/Debian repos, for RH based distros it is in EPEL, for Debian wheezy it is available in the backports repo).
  - if you are generating information for OpenStack, you will also need